ecmwf/metview-python/docs/api/icon/eccharts.rst

          ![](/download/attachments/118822740/image2020-2-6_9-34-32.png?version=1&modification``date``=1580981672933&api=v2)

-         The default option is default.
+         The "default" option is "default".

-         When overlaying an EcCharts icon with other EcCharts icons or fields always use the default option (otherwise the contouring setting could be applied incorrectly to some of the fields).
+         When overlaying an EcCharts icon with other EcCharts icons or fields always use the "default" option (otherwise the contouring setting could be applied incorrectly to some of the fields).

          This option was introduced in Metview 5.8.0.
-    :type title: str
+    :type title: {"default", "style_1"}, default: "default"

     :param expver:
-    :type expver: str
+    :type expver: str, default: "1"

     :param date: Specifies the run ``date`` of the forecast.
 This is the same ``date`` parameter as in the MARS retrieval icon.
 The ``date`` is given in YYYYMMDD format.
 Relative ``date``s are allowed: e.g. -1 means yesterday, 0 means today, etc. The default is -1.
-    :type date: str
+    :type date: str, default: "-1"

     :param time: Specifies the run ``time`` of the forecast.
 This is the same ``time`` parameter as in the MARS retrieval icon.
 The default is 0.
-    :type time: number
+    :type time: number, default: 0

     :param step: Specifies the forecast ``step``s in hours.
 Here a list of values can be given.
-    :type step: str or list[str]
+    :type step: str or list[str], default: "0"

     :param interval:
-    :type interval: str
+    :type interval: {"3", "6", "9", "12", "24", "48", "72"}, default: "3"

     :param quantile: